pehrlich/neo4j_helper/README.md

 ### Syntactical sugar
  - lots of undocumented things (todo: document)
  - allow #new as well as #build when setting up relationships
+ - created the model method: write_attr_in_transaction, which saves you from needing a blocks.